Accessibility Options

 Improving Cardiovascular Fitness - Structured aerobic exercise programmes help improve endurance, circulation, and overall fitness, supporting long-term health and wellbeing.

-At PhysioFunction, our experienced physiotherapists understand the unique challenges of living with Multiple Sclerosis.
-We provide specialist neurological physiotherapy, occupational therapy and exercise programmes tailored to each individual’s needs, helping clients improve mobility, strength, and confidence.
+At PhysioFunction, our specialist team understands the unique challenges of living with Multiple Sclerosis.
+We provide personalised rehabilitation combining physiotherapy, occupational therapy, and exercise therapy, tailored to each individual’s needs to improve mobility, strength, and confidence.

-Before starting any new exercise programme, it is important to consult a qualified healthcare professional with experience in neurological conditions to ensure the exercises are safe and suitable for your abilities.
+Before starting any new exercise programme, it’s important to consult a qualified professional with experience in neurological conditions to ensure activities are safe, effective, and appropriate for your abilities.

-MS does not have to stop you from living an active and fulfilling life.
-With the right support, exercise and physiotherapy can become powerful tools for managing symptoms and improving function.
+MS does not have to prevent you from living an active and fulfilling life.
+With the right support, physiotherapy, occupational therapy, and structured exercise therapy can be powerful tools for managing symptoms, maintaining independence, and improving overall function.

 Our specialist team is here to help you move better, feel stronger, and stay independent.

-Contact us today to book in a consultation with one of our experienced neurological physiotherapists.
+Contact us today to book in a consultation with one of our experienced clinicians.
 Take the first step to managing your MS.

 We currently accept the following Private Medical Insurance